Facing Foreclosure in Atlanta, Georgia? What You can do to Keep Your Home

 Home Loan Modification: There are a few federal home loan modification programs that mortgage companies are currently offering to borrowers, including the Home Affordable Modification Program or HAMP.
 HAMP has a few requirements for eligibility, but it is not necessary that a borrower be behind on his monthly mortgage payments.
 Also, even after filing bankruptcy, a debtor may still proceed with the home loan modification process.

-If you are a homeowner facing foreclosure in Atlanta, Georgia, and wish to discuss the options available for keeping your home, contact the Law Offices of Dixon Davis LLC at 404-593-2620 to schedule a free initial consultation.
+If you are a homeowner facing foreclosure in Atlanta, Georgia, and wish to discuss the options available for keeping your home, contact the Law Offices of Charles Clapp at 404.585.0040 to schedule a free initial consultation.